Paperless-ngx installation on Ubuntu 24.04 with Caddy and automatic SSL certificates

 rm get-docker.sh

-Step 3: Create User for Paperless-ngx
+Step 3: Create users for Paperless-ngx

 adduser --system --group --home /opt/paperless paperless